 After Estonia regained its independence, the Estonian Hound was proclaimed the country’s national dog and is depicted on the Estonian Kennel Union’s coat of arms.
-Tremendously popular in its homeland, there are thought to be few of the hounds beyond Estonian borders, and outside of the Estonian Kennel Club, the breed isn’t recognized by any major English language kennel club.
+Tremendously popular in its homeland, there are thought to be few of the hounds beyond Estonian borders.
+The breed was recognized by the Estonian Kennel Club, and since 2019, has been provisionally recognized by FCI – Federation Cynologique Internationale – breed standard #366.

 Image: Estonian Hound by Томасина – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=29039610